-- 1. That subgrantees provided proof of payment to vendors and lien waivers prior to submitting invoices; - 2.
-The subgrantees submit invoices in a sequential order corresponding to the subgrantee's matching funds report or grant disbursement form; and - 3.
-In cases where an invoice is not 100% used in a single matching funds report or grant disbursement, the subgrantee must include a clear running total marked up on the invoice.
+- 1. subgrantees must provide proof of payment to vendors and lien waivers prior to submitting invoices; - 2. subgrantees must submit invoices in a sequential order corresponding to the subgrantee's matching funds report or grant disbursement form; and - 3. in cases where an invoice is not 100% used in a single matching funds report or grant disbursement, subgrantees must include a clear running total marked up on the invoice.